free genealogy since 1996

 Back to top

 Storms and cold caused four days of “unprecedented suffering,” according to The News-Sentinel, and it could have been worse if the city's fuel supplies hadn't been replenished by the arrival of 20 rail cars of coal on the morning of Jan.
 16. Copied from The cold old days published February 2, 2019 in The Journal Gazette newspaper.
+See The lowest temperature ever recorded in Fort Wayne, Indiana was -24 °F which occurred on January 12, 1918.

 Wikimedia Commons image

 1918, February 21 - the last Carolina Parakeet (Conuropsis carolinensis) died in captivity at the Cincinnati Zoo.
 It was the only parrot species native to the eastern United States.
 It was found from southern New York and Wisconsin to the Gulf of Mexico, and lived in old forests along rivers.
 The Carolina Parakeet is believed to have died out because of a number of different threats.
 Habitat destruction was a large part since they were beneficial to farmers eating cocklburs, but were also hunted by some, their brightly covered feathers were used in womens hats, but the most likely cause was death due to poultry disease.
-From Carolina Parakeet on Wikipedia, the free encyclopedia.
+From Carolina Parakeet on Wikipedia, The Free Encyclopedia.

 1918, March 11 -